 Enjoy all the fruits of countryside living — fine wine, fresh local food, and peaceful surroundings — on this Sendai wine tour.
 It starts with a trip to Rairai Gorge to the southwest of the city.
 After that, you’ll check out the vineyards of a local winery (with a tasting of their wine included, of course).

 The climax is an idyllic picnic, spread out for you in the vineyard.
 You can enjoy a seasonal meal using fresh countryside ingredients, with another glass of wine alongside.
 If a vineyard picnic doesn’t sound like a perfect way to spend an afternoon, we don’t know what does.

 One of the best things to do in Sendai for nature lovers, consider heading along to Akiu Great Falls, a 55-meter waterfall which is easily accessible from the city center.
 You’ll just need to take a 40-minute bus from the Ayashi Station bus stop and you'll be treated to some lovely scenery, especially in the fall.
 The walk around the falls themselves can be completed comfortably in around 90-120 minutes.

 If your legs are feeling a bit sore after that, you might want to consider heading to one of the onsen (natural hot springs) in the valley.
 Hop off the return bus at the Akiu Sato Center stop and take your pick from a number of spa hotels which have baths looking out over the river!

-With so much to see and do in Sendai, it’s a great place for anything from a weekend break to a longer vacation.
-The city is a great place to try some unique Japanese foods and great nightlife, while soaking in centuries of history and tradition at the same time.
+With so much to see and do in Sendai, it’s the perfect city for anything from a weekend break to a longer vacation.
+The city is a great place to try some unique Japanese foods and nightlife, while soaking in centuries of history and tradition at the same time.
 With flights from Tokyo taking just around 90 minutes to get there, you should definitely consider making Sendai one of the essential stops on your Japan journey.